Farad: History

-The term "farad" was originally coined by Latimer Clark and Charles Bright in 1861, in honor of Michael Faraday, for a unit of quantity of charge, but by 1873, the farad had become a unit of capacitance.
-In 1881 at the International Congress of Electricians in Paris, the name farad was officially used for the unit of electrical capacitance.
+The term "farad" was originally coined by Latimer Clark and Charles Bright in 1861, in honor of Michael Faraday, for a unit of quantity of charge, and by 1873, the farad had become a unit of capacitance.
+In 1881, at the International Congress of Electricians in Paris, the name farad was officially used for the unit of electrical capacitance.

 Explanation

 A capacitor generally consists of two conducting surfaces, frequently referred to as plates, separated by an insulating layer usually referred to as a dielectric.
 The original capacitor was the Leyden jar developed in the 18th century.
 It is the accumulation of electric charge on the plates that results in capacitance.
 Modern capacitors are constructed using a range of manufacturing techniques and materials to provide the extraordinarily wide range of capacitance values used in electronics applications from femtofarads to farads, with maximum-voltage ratings ranging from a few volts to several kilovolts.